What is ANFA?

 In other words: national central banks are financially independent institutions and fulfil monetary policy tasks related to the Eurosystem’s primary role of maintaining price stability as well as national tasks.
 ANFA was established to set an overall limit to the total net amount of financial assets relating to national, non-monetary policy tasks, such that they would not interfere with monetary policy.
-Independently from ANFA, the Governing Council has determined a framework to ensure that the investment operations of the NCBs comply with the prohibition of monetary financing.

-How does ANFA work in detail?
+How does ANFA work?

 NCBs already held the abovementioned portfolios before joining the Eurosystem, the revenues of which contribute to the financial income of NCBs.
 When the euro area was set up, it was noted that these portfolios would contribute to satisfying the demand of the euro area banking system for liquidity, as they would be taken into account when calibrating monetary policy operations.
 It was not considered a problem from the perspective of monetary policy that such portfolios would continue to be managed by the NCBs, outside of monetary policy, and that they could be allowed to grow over time at the same (or at a slower) rate as the demand for banknotes and the reserve requirements of the banking system.
 The Governing Council also considered that, if non-monetary policy portfolios, net of non-monetary policy liabilities, were to grow faster than the demand for liquidity for a protracted period of time, then this could put monetary policy at risk.
-The “Agreement on Net Financial Assets” (ANFA) was established to manage and cap this growth.
+ANFA was established to manage and cap this growth.

 ANFA stands for “Agreement on Net Financial Assets”.
 It is an agreement between the NCBs of the euro area and the ECB, which together form the Eurosystem.
 The agreement sets the rules for calculating the limits for holdings, which are related to national tasks of the NCBs.
-When Lietuvos bankas joined the Eurosystem on 1 January 2015, it also became party to ANFA.

 No, the opposite is the case.
 ANFA sets a limit for the maximum amount of net financial assets an NCB can have in order to ensure that changes in its financial assets and liabilities not related to monetary policy do not interfere with the Eurosystem’s monetary policy.

 The growing total value of banknotes in circulation and the amount of minimum reserves that banks have to keep at the central bank create a need for liquidity that is satisfied by the Eurosystem’s monetary policy operations and the NFA of the NCBs.
 By setting the minimum volume for monetary policy operations, an upper limit is determined for the NCBs’ NFA as a residual.
-If the Governing Council’s objective is a temporary liquidity surplus, ANFA limits the NCBs’ NFA, ensuring that the liquidity surplus does not exceed a certain level.
+If the Governing Council’s objective is a liquidity surplus, ANFA limits the NCBs’ NFA, ensuring that the liquidity surplus does not exceed a certain level.